sonumagnus/organize-imports/README.md

 ## 🤝 Contributing

-Contributions, bug reports, and feature suggestions are welcome!
-Feel free to open an issue or submit a pull request.
+## 🤝 Contributing

+We welcome contributions, bug reports, and feature requests!

+- To **report an issue** or suggest a new feature, please [open an issue on GitHub](https://github.com/sonumagnus/organize-imports/issues).
+- To **contribute directly**, submit a pull request on [GitHub](https://github.com/sonumagnus/organize-imports/pulls).

+## 🐛 Reporting Issues

+Encountered a problem?
+Please [open an issue](https://github.com/sonumagnus/organize-imports/issues).

+## 🌟 Star the Project

+If this tool helped you, please star the repository: [⭐ Star on GitHub](https://github.com/sonumagnus/organize-imports)

+## 📄 License

+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 📄 License